Opening Range Trading Strategy

 - Small opening range

-- usually opens with a wide range candles or pin bar candle
+- usually opens with a wide range of candles or pin bar candle

 - sharp move at opening with high volume.
 Consecutive healthy candle